 There are no set penalties for violating a quiet period, which is also called “gun-jumping”.
 If the SEC deems a statement made by a company is in violation of the quiet period, consequences can include:

 • Liability for violating the Securities Act

 • Requirement to disclose the violation in the company’s prospectus

 Unbiased prospectus information about recent filings can be viewed on the SEC website.
-It’s a good idea to read the prospectus so you can judge for yourself whether a company’s mission, team, and financials look like a sound investment.
+Reading the prospectus can help an investor judge for themself whether a company’s mission, team, and financials look like a sound investment to them.